jghyde/salive/sites/all/modules/contrib/memcache/README.txt

   $conf['memcache_stampede_protection'] = TRUE;

-To avoid lock stampedes, it is important that you enable the memacache lock implementation when enabling stampede protection -- enabling stampede protection without enabling the Memache lock implementation can cause worse performance and can result in dropped locks due to key-length truncation.
+To avoid lock stampedes, it is important that you enable the memcache lock implementation when enabling stampede protection -- enabling stampede protection without enabling the Memcache lock implementation can cause worse performance and can result in dropped locks due to key-length truncation.

 Memcache stampede protection is primarily designed to benefit the following